pascalrink/postselection-performance-showcase/README.md

 All candidate strategies are evaluated on the test set.

-The strategy with the highest accuracy would normally be chosen for
+The prediction strategy with the highest accuracy would normally be chosen for
 deployment:

 best_strategy = argmax(strategy_accuracy)